ScheerleJo/BMI-Calculator/README.md

 # BMI
-BodyMassIndex-Calculator as a school project
+BodyMassIndex-Calculator as a school project I did in 2020